tamaskenez/somenewlanguage/doc/design-ideas.md

 - The loops must be unrolled for small, compile-time known sizes.
 Or customized: we should be able to specity when to unroll it, possibly dependending on the nature of the input dimensions

+## Example of very simple Haskell code

+That should be no problem to reproduce https://youtu.be/Txf7swrcLYs?t=634